-Diabetes complications can be divided into two types -- acute and chronic.
+Diabetes complications can be divided into two types: acute (sudden) and chronic (long-term).
 This article discusses these complications and strategies to prevent the complications from occurring in the first place.

 - Diabetic Ketoacidosis (DKA)